-In this tiny plot of land we call The Netherlands, we do produce a LOT of food.
+In this tiny plot of land, we call The Netherlands, we do produce a LOT of food.

 In 2019 alone, the Netherlands exported agricultural goods worth €94.5 billion, and this number increases every year.
-The Dutch agriculture is very efficient and the Dutch have become masters at increasing their food productivity per hectare, animal and/or labour unit, whilst reducing costs with new and innovative technologies.
+The Dutch agriculture is very efficient and the Dutch have become masters at increasing their food productivity per hectare, animal and/or labor unit, whilst reducing costs with new and innovative technologies.

 However, it should be said that the most profitable export sector within agricultural goods of the Netherlands is not perse food, but ornamental flowers and plants (worth €5.8 billion in 2019).
-And after that it is not vegetables (€3.5 billion in 2019) that are the biggest agricultural export, but dairy products and eggs (€4.3 billion in 2019) and meat (€4.0 billion in 2019) first.
+And after that, it is not vegetables (€3.5 billion in 2019) that are the biggest agricultural export, but dairy products and eggs (€4.3 billion in 2019) and meat (€4.0 billion in 2019) first.

-Indeed, as ornamental flowers and plants aren’t really edible, we are not the second largest exporter of food- as Sir Attenborough claims.
+Indeed, as ornamental flowers and plants aren’t really edible, we are not the second-largest exporter of food- as Sir Attenborough claims.
 Germany is.
 However, it still makes us come in third place, so we’re definitely up there.

 To Dutch or not to Dutch; The Dutch way of Agriculture

 But is the Dutch way of agriculture as sustainable as David Attenborough claims it is?

 Well, first it should be a bit clearer what the Dutch way of agriculture- as mister Attenborough describes it, actually entails.
 And when we think of Dutch agriculture, the word ‘Horticulture’ pops up.

 Horticulture is a branch of agriculture that is concerned with intensely cultivated plants that are directly used by humans for food, medical purposes and/or esthetic gratification (flowers).